 USAID’s Basic Education Program works with schools and communities to develop 21st century skills for children in primary school grades one through nine.
-It also assists Kosovo education institutions to undertake reforms such as: decentralization of the Municipal Education Directorates, improving the quality of teaching and learning outcomes of primary school students, and improving teacher professional development through school-based training.
-The program enables Kosovo’s primary schools to attain a high level of educational excellence, preparing youth with necessary skills to succeed in a global economy.
-Additionally, the program aligns with global educational trends, EU standards and USAID’s goal of improved early grade reading skills worldwide.
+It also assists Kosovo education institutions in undertaking reforms such as: decentralizing the Municipal Education Directorates, improving the quality of teaching and learning outcomes of primary school students, and improving teacher professional development through school-based training.
+The program enables Kosovo’s primary schools to attain a high level of educational excellence, preparing youth with necessary skills to succeed in the global economy.
+Additionally, the program aligns with global educational trends, EU standards, and USAID’s goal of improved early grade reading skills worldwide.

-The Basic Education Program improves the management of primary schools, provide professional development for teachers and school administrators, and strengthen school boards and teachers’ and parents’ associations.
+The Basic Education Program improves the management of primary schools, provides professional development for teachers and school administrators, and strengthens school boards along with teachers’ and parents’ associations.

-· Program established 24 Professional Development Centers (PDCs) and 21st century classrooms to enable local, cost-effective, teacher professional development.
+· 25 Professional Development Centers (PDCs) and 21st century classrooms in 24 municipalities to enable local, cost-effective, professional development for teachers.

-· Program developed Early Grades Reading Assessment (EGRA) in Albanian language; 400 students tested in a baseline study.
+· The development of an Early Grades Reading Assessment (EGRA) in Albanian, resulting in 800 students being tested in a baseline study.

 Project Duration: August 2010 – September 2015